 Mysis ecology in the Great Lakes

 Jim Watkins, Lars Rudstam, Tom Evans, Hannah Blair, Kayden Nasworthy, Sarah Lawhun, Alex Koeberle, Toby Holda, Taylor Herne (Cornell), Brian O’Malley(USGS), Dave Warner (USGS), Steve Pothoven (NOAA-GLERL), Kelly Bowen (DFO Canada), Warren Currie (DFO), Rosaura Chapina and Jason Stockwell (University of Vermont), Alexander Karatayev and Lyubov Burlakova (Buffalo State College).
-Funded by: US EPA GLNPO, USGS, and GLFC
+(Funded by US EPA GLNPO, USGS, and GLFC)

 Mysids are an important native species in all the Great Lakes as well as other inland lakes.
 Understanding mysid ecology is an essential component of understanding these systems as the species is both a major predator on zooplankton and a major prey for alewife, smelt and native coregonids.
 Historic declines in mysids, changing prey-fish communities, and oligotrophication in the Great Lakes have caused scientists to question the long-term reliability of mysids as a food source and to further investigate population dynamics and drivers of change.

-Continuing the findings of PhD student Toby Holda in his paper in 2023, we continued to combine monitoring data of EPA generated by CBFS with that of several other agency surveys now yielding an extensive time series from 1990 to 2024.
+We continue to combine monitoring data of EPA generated by CBFS with that of several other agency surveys now yielding an extensive time series from 1990 to 2025.
 Mysid abundance was added as a new sub-indicator in the State of the Great Lakes (SOGL) reporting cycle for 2025.
+Mysis abundance in lakes Ontario and Superior is currently highest of the Great Lakes and stable, while those of Lake Michigan have experienced a recent dramatic decline, and those of Lake Huron are low.